Quantcast

 Image via Flickr, creative commons.

 However, because it specializes in capturing and eating jellyfish that can’t move on their own, its tentacles are more sticky.
-Some plants and turtles eat this fried egg jellyfish, and they often mistake plastic bags for it, eating the plastic, with damaging effects for their health.
+Some plants and turtles eat this fried egg jellyfish, and they often mistake plastic bags for it, eating the plastic, with damaging effects on their health.
 Think about that when you use plastic bags.

 Image via Flickr, creative commons.